GWCustom/bfabric-web-apps/docs/bfabric_web_apps_functions.md

 ### Overview of Logging in B-Fabric

 Logging in B-Fabric is crucial for tracking user actions, API calls, and errors.
 Logs are stored in B-Fabric's job history, ensuring transparency, accountability, and effective debugging.
-The system provides two primary methods for creating logs: manual logging (log_operation) and automatic logging (logthis).

 #### How does the Logging work